mattf1n/lm-intervention/README.md

 * Comment from Jesse Vig says that the layer output is unnormalized, since normalization is deferred to the next layer.
 We may want to intervene after normalization instead.
 * Attention-related interventions:
 	* Interventions on value vectors (and maybe key vectors) of ambiguous word, e.g., how does erasing particular neuron in value vector (in particular layer/head) for "teacher" impact probability of "he" vs. "she"?
 Since value vectors are small (length 64 in GPT-2 small) and attention heads tend to specialize in particular behavior (coreference resolution?), we might see a large impact from individual neurons.

+## Experiments

+professions.json has a number of professions and titles from here: https://github.com/tolga-b/debiaswe.

 ## Words by Hila and Yoav